 Matrix Therapy is a facility dedicated to a whole body approach to health and wellness.
 We believe in empowering clients to heal themselves instead of relying on the therapist to heal them.
-In addition, we believe our clients do not need someone to fix them.
-Instead they are living beings with the capacity to heal, grow, and evolve.
+In addition, we give clients tools they can utilize at home to recover from pain, decreased function, or stress/anxiety.
 At Matrix Therapy, we dedicate ourselves to providing an environment for you to heal yourself.

 Be Well Austin Center